zaid105/Airbnb-Recommendation-System/README.md

 * Determine the most impactful amenities for achieving and maintaining superhost status in the Los Angeles Airbnb market.

 # Data
 Data was obtained http://insideairbnb.com/get-the-data/.
-Data has two csv files listings which contains 45591 records and 75 features that give information about each listing in western cape and host information.
+Data has two csv files listings which contains 45591 records and 75 features that give information about each listing and host information.
 The reviews file has 1528123 rows and 6 columns which provide guest information and their reviews of the airbnb they stayed at.

 #  Recommender System